Jonathan2251/lbd/_sources/install.rst.txt

 Toolchain
 ---------

-List some gnu and llvm tools as follows,
+List some GNU and LLVM tools as follows,

 .. code-block:: console